Vikas Kohli: International Indian Film Academy

-Vikas Kohli has produced an event with the International Film Academy awards in Toronto which drew over 15,000 people.
+Vikas Kohli has produced an event with the International Indian Film Academy Awards in Toronto, which drew over 15,000 people.

 Bollywood Monster Mashup

-Vikas Kohli has produced an event from the city of Mississauga entitled "Bollywood Monster Mashup" which features over 50 singers, dancers and musicians singing, playing popular songs that expand over the black & white era of Indian Cinema to the modern hits of Bollywood.
+Vikas Kohli has produced an event from the city of Mississauga entitled "Bollywood Monster Mashup", which features over 50 singers, dancers, and musicians singing and playing popular songs that expand over the black and white era of Indian cinema to the modern hits of Bollywood.